Bringing Family to Brazil: Family Reunion Visa Complete Guide

 • Court order establishing sole custody

-• If other parent refuses consent, can file court case arguing best interests of child (longer process, but possible)
+• If other parent refuses consent, file a court case arguing best interests of child under Art.
+1.583–1.590 of the Código Civil (longer process, but possible)

 If child is in university: